A new Concussion/Brain Injury

 Depending on the severity of the injury, reactions and needs can vary.
-Overstimulation can increase feelings of being overwhelmed and can also exacerbate emotional responses such as anger, irritability and frustration.
+Overstimulation can increase feeling overwhelmed and exacerbate emotional responses such as anger, irritability and frustration.
 For many people, making this connection between feedback from others and understanding their own emotions and feelings is difficult.
-Many people feel a pressure try to get back to their everyday routine but should always err on the side of caution as doing too much can worsen the inflammatory response.
+Many people feel pressured to get back to their everyday routine but should always err on the side of caution as doing too much can worsen the inflammatory response.

 It is essential to listen to the guidance of your neurological expert or doctor.

-If you have problems with maintaining attention, you may need to find activities that are outside of your usual comfort zone.
+You may need to find activities outside your usual comfort zone if you have problems maintaining attention.
 All forms of art and craft are known to be therapeutic.
 If physical injuries allow, taking gentle walks in the fresh air, listening to guided meditations/practising mindfulness, or yoga/tai chi are all beneficial.

 The effects of a brain injury ripple out and touch everyone.
 The changes can vary on a spectrum from minor to extremely severe across all aspects of health and life.
 There is now more understanding about the emotional and psychological repercussions on everyone, and it is essential that wherever possible, the family are included in the therapeutic process.

 The experience of living life after brain injury can vary enormously and very often will depend on the quality of care the injured person receives.
-The more a family are included, the less likely they are to become frustrated or to walk away.
+The more family are included, the less likely they will become frustrated or walk away.

 Change can be catastrophic and tragic, affecting every part of daily living.
-Ambiguous grief is commonplace, and feelings of emotional loss can be prevalent seeping into everything you try and do.
+Ambiguous grief is commonplace, and feelings of emotional loss can be prevalent in everything you try and do.
 Grief can affect everyone and can be overwhelming.
-Acknowledging what has happened and getting to the point of acceptance early on can make a big difference to the way anyone manages the outcomes of brain injury.
+Acknowledging what has happened and getting to the point of acceptance early on can make a big difference in how anyone manages brain injury outcomes.

 Many brain injuries are ‘invisible’ because there are no visual clues of disability.
-Very often, people do look physically well and yet will be struggling with a myriad of complications and change without having the cognitive functionality they need to deal with it – or explain it.
+Very often, people look physically well and yet struggle with a myriad of complications and changes without having the cognitive functionality they need to deal with it – or explain it.
 Despite appearances, there will be functional loss and cognitive impairment.
 The degree to which someone is affected will depend on the severity of their injury.
-All brain injuries are acute, and everyone needs support and understanding.
+Everyone needs support and understanding.

 Struggling to get help

-Problems with getting help after a head injury are very common, especially for those diagnosed with concussion or mild traumatic brain injury.
+Problems with getting help after a head injury are very common, especially for those diagnosed with concussion or mild traumatic brain injuries.

 Signs, symptoms and pitfalls

-There are several essential things you need to understand, including possible pitfalls following trauma.
+You need to understand several essential things, including possible pitfalls following trauma.

-If you live alone and have sustained a head injury please see the checklist.
+Please see the checklist if you live alone and have sustained a head injury.